-Insured people can claim for appropriate treatment following an accident.
-In the event of an accident or work-related disease they are entitled to claim for care and expenses.
+Insured persons are entitled to receive appropriate treatment following an accident.
+In the event of an accident or occupational illness, they are entitled to receive care and reimbursement of costs.

-Insured people can claim for appropriate treatment following an accident.
-This entitlement covers:
+Insured persons are entitled to receive appropriate treatment following an accident.
+This comprises:

-- outpatient treatment from a doctor, dentist or chiropractor and, if medically prescribed, by medical auxiliaries
+- outpatient treatment provided by a physician, dentist or chiropractor and (medically prescribed) treatment provided by auxiliary medical personnel;

-The accident insurer will cover damage to medical aids replacing a body part or a bodily function.
+Accident insurance will cover accidental damage to aids replacing a body part or substituting for a lost function.

 Travel, transport and rescue costs

-The accident insurance will cover medically necessary travel, transport and rescue costs up to an unlimited amount, although restrictions apply outside Switzerland.
-If costs of this sort are incurred outside Switzerland they will be covered up to a maximum of one-fifth of the statutory maximum insured income.
+Accident insurance will cover medically necessary travel, transport and rescue costs.
+There is no limit to these costs, although restrictions apply abroad.
+If such costs are incurred outside Switzerland, they will be covered up to a maximum of a fifth of the maximum insured income (CHF 148,200).

-The necessary costs of transferring the body to the place of burial will be paid.
-Costs incurred abroad for transferring the body to the place of burial will be covered up to a maximum of one-fifth of the statutory maximum insured income.
+The necessary costs of transporting the body to the place of burial will be covered.
+Costs incurred abroad for transporting the body to the place of burial will be covered up to a maximum of a fifth of the maximum insured income (CHF 148,200).

 Assistance and care at home

-The accident insurance will cover medically prescribed care at home.
-It will also pay for non-medical assistance at home if this is not covered by an attendance allowance.
+Accident insurance will cover medically prescribed care at home.
+It will also cover non-medical assistance at home if this is not covered by a helplessness allowance.